 St Patrick is known for introducing Christianity to Ireland, but also for banishing all the snakes out of Ireland and into the sea.
 However, there are some snakes which are rumoured to have hidden away in Kilkenny and only emerge in the springtime…

 We invite you to bring your family to join us for our Annual St Patrick’s Day Snake Hunt, and finish the job Paddy started!
-The snake hunt takes place on Saturday 16th and Monday 18th March, between 10am-4pm.
+The snake hunt takes place on Saturday 14th and Tuesday 17th March, between 10am-4pm.

-Dublin’s St Patrick’s Day Parade and Festival
+Dublin’s St Patrick’s Day Parade and Festival 2020

 You May Also Enjoy – 10 Essentials For Going To The St Patrick’s Day Parade

-St Patrick’s Celebrations at The National Museums of Ireland
+St Patrick’s Day Celebrations at The National Museums of Ireland

-St Patrick’s Festival at glór, Ennis
+St Patrick’s Day at glór, Ennis

 You might also enjoy: 5 Fun St Patricks Day Activities

-Cork St Patricks Festival
+Cork St Patricks Day Festival And Parade

-The Cork St. Patrick’s Day Parade will take place on Sunday March 17th 2018 at 1pm.
+The Cork St. Patrick’s Day Parade will take place on Tuesday March 17th from 1pm.
 It features up to 3,000 members of communities from all walks of life across the city – sporting groups to dance schools, new communities to our long-established brass bands, and annual special guests from around the world.

-Limerick St Patrick’s Parade
+Limerick St Patrick’s Day Festival and Parade

 Galway St Patrick’s Day Parade

-Sligo St Patrick’s Day Parade and Leprechauns World Record Attempt 2019
+Sligo St Patrick’s Day Parade

 Tullamore St Patrick’s Day Parade